Prompt Engineering for Developers: Write Better AI Prompts for Code

 Start with Context: Set the Stage

-Include these details when relevant:
+Include these details when they're relevant:

 - Programming language and version (e.g., Python 3.12, TypeScript 5.4)